 However, when it comes to the ketogenic diet, people tend to experience hunger and appetite differently.
-Followers of the keto diet consistently report a reduction in appetite, even as they lose weight.
+Followers of the keto diet often report a reduction in appetite, even as they lose weight.

-Today, we’re going to examine the mechanisms behind ketosis and appetite in order to understand why the keto diet makes people feel less hungry.
+Today, we’re going to examine the mechanisms behind ketosis and appetite in order to understand why you may feel less hungry on the keto diet.

 In order to understand the effects of the keto diet on appetite, it’s important to discuss the metabolic process around which the diet is based.
 Ketosis is the driving mechanism of the ketogenic diet, and the concepts behind it are pretty simple.

-In ketosis, ketone bodies play a key role in weight loss.
-Unlike carbohydrate-derived energy, excess ketone bodies they are not stored when excess amounts are produced.
+Unlike glucose, ketones that aren't used as a fuel source are not stored.
 Instead, the kidneys filter them out of the blood, and the body passes them as waste.

-Because it takes a large change in diet in order to start and maintain ketosis, the process itself can have drastic effects on a participant’s appetite.
-However, before we explore how ketosis affects appetite more deeply, it is important to understand the difference between appetite and hunger.
+It takes a large change in diet to start and maintain ketosis.
+The process itself can have drastic effects on your appetite.
+However, before we explore how ketosis affects appetite, it is important to understand the difference between appetite and hunger.